takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.93 <br>
+  ・ At the start of matchmaking, when it takes time for party members to wait for connection, the remaining time until timeout is displayed.
+(Displayed from 10 seconds remaining) <br>
+  ・ In race-based rounds, when a time is set to hold off the end of the round after the round end condition is met, the time is now displayed before the round starts.
+(In the case of finals, the time is also displayed at 0.)
+(This is disabled in search mode.) <br>
+  ・ When content is waiting to be reloaded, a message indicating that it is waiting is now displayed. <br>
+  ・ In the Creative Search tool, localization settings for backgrounds have been changed so that they can be specified from the database, and a problem with jungle backgrounds not being supported has been corrected. <br>
+  ・ The content file save standby process is now not executed until the content has been downloaded. <br>
+  ・ Immediately after transferring to the main menu, the error with the PC's internal clock is now checked. <br>
+  ・ When there is a decimal point in the point acquisition round, the external display and the main screen display are now adjusted for the decimal point. <br>
+  ・ Regarding the display of the number of winners at the end of a round, we have added support for displaying the number of winners in the preliminary rounds as well.
+(There are no current plans to display this information.) <br>
+  ・ For the program that displays the reason for the end in the survival round of the squad, it is now possible to choose whether or not to display the reason from the database. <br>
+  ・ In the program that displays the reason for the end of a race round in a squad, when the last person finishes just before the time remaining, the reason for the end of the race is now displayed as "Time is Over", taking into account the number of teams that have been cleared or eliminated. <br>
+  ・ Fixed an issue with incorrect behavior in Unity rounds and Tools when the round end condition specified in the game rules is "time_elapsed". <br>
+  ・ Fixed a problem where the elapsed time display text would disappear momentarily before the countdown at the start of a round.
+(It is normal for the text to disappear momentarily at the start of a round.) <br>
+  ・ Fixed a problem where the rotating text in the main menu would stop when returning to the main menu after a custom game. <br>
+  ・ Fixed a problem in which some external display text would overhang the display just a little bit when displayed in a larger size. <br>
+  ・ Other program optimization and error handling were also performed. <br>

   ○ 4.99.92 <br>
   ・ Tools display is now cleared when waiting for content reload. <br>